msjimc/TransGBViewer/Guide/GenBank.md

 # Display of metadata present in the imported genBank files

-The __Sequence features from the Genbank files__ panel at the top of the __features__ tab allows the selection and display of features present in the imported Genbank files (Figure 2).
+The __Sequence features from the GenBank files__ panel at the top of the __features__ tab allows the selection and display of features present in the imported GenBank files (Figure 2).

 ![Figure 2](images/figureFeature2.jpg)

-The __Sequence features from the Genbank files__ panel allows the selection and display of domains and features present in the imported Genbank files (Figure 2).
+The __Sequence features from the GenBank files__ panel allows the selection and display of domains and features present in the imported GenBank files (Figure 2).

 <hr />